andrewr0498/Live-Betting/README.md

 ### Questions for Daniel

+1. First off, is the fake dataset above what you had in mind?
+Is there something else you'd want to add?

-1. Were you thinking of only using moneyline?
+2. Were you thinking of only using moneyline?
 Or did you want spread too?
 What did you want to do with win probability?